JoshuaSenouf/lumen-engine/README.md

 How to use
 ------

-GLEngine was written using Windows/Linux, VS2015/QtCreator as the IDE, CMake as the building tool, CUDA 7.x/Compute Capabilities 5.2 (can be probably lowered to 3.2 if your hardware is not recent enough) and OpenCL 1.x as the GPGPU APIs, and a C++11 compiler in mind.
+GLEngine was written using Windows/Linux, VS2015/QtCreator as the IDE, CMake as the building tool, CUDA 7.x/Compute Capabilities 5.2 (can be probably lowered to 3.2 if your hardware is not recent enough) as the GPGPU API, and a C++11 compiler in mind.

 Download the source, build the project structure using CMake 3.x, open the project using your favorite IDE (tested on VS2015/QtCreator), build the project, and everything should be ready to use.